pdf-raku/PDF-API6/README.md

     - currently not supported are: TIFF, PNM and GIF images.

 - Fonts.
 A variety of formats are handled by the PDF::Font::Loader module (available on CPAN).
-Font subsetting (to reduce PDF file sizes) is not yet implemented.
+Font sub-setting (to reduce PDF file sizes) is not yet implemented.

 - Annotations